arcadebridge/arcadeidleengine-website/docfx_project/articles/basic-concepts.md

 ## Monitors

+### UI Monitors
 These are basic objects that visually represent data, usually through a text object within a Canvas.
 They actively listen for changes in the variables they are monitoring and automatically update their displayed values accordingly.

+### Timer Monitors
+Displays time information to the player via images.
+It's so easy to create your own monitor that presents information in a different way.

+### Count Monitors
+Displays count information.
+It is used with the inventory to show what item it contains and how many.

-## Pickables
+## Items
-If something can be picked up, it can be turned into a `Pickable`.
-To mark an object as pickable, just add a Pickable component to it; think of it like a tag.
+If something can be picked up, it can be turned into a `Item`.
+To mark an object as Item, just add a Item component to it; think of it like a tag.

-There's a significant part called `PickableDefinition`, which includes details like whether the picked item should be visible, if it can be sold, and its image for the UI.
-Many other systems need this Pickable type.
+There's a significant part called `ItemDefinition`, which includes details like whether the picked item should be visible, if it can be sold, and its image for the UI.
+Many other systems need this Item type.